TIBCOSoftware/snappydata/docs/howto.md

 A Spark program that runs inside a SnappyData cluster is implemented as a SnappyData job.

 **Implementing a Job**:
 A SnappyData job is a class or object that implements SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.
 In the `runSnappyJob` method of the job, you implement the logic for your Spark program using SnappySession object instance passed to it.
-You can perform all operations such as create table, load data, execute queries using the SnappySession. <br/>
+You can perform all operations such as create a table, load data, execute queries using the SnappySession. <br/>
 Any of the Spark APIs can be invoked by a SnappyJob.

 ```